ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 ## Start and Initialize LocalStack

-- In a terminal, make sure you are in inside `springboot-aws-localstack-dynamodb-lambda-sns-sqs` root folder:
+- In a terminal, make sure you are in inside the `springboot-aws-localstack-dynamodb-lambda-sns-sqs` root folder:

 - Start `LocalStack` Docker container:
   ```